arifi083/Web-Automation-On-Rokomari-Website-With-Selenium-TestNG/README.md

 ## Test case check list based on the Scenerio:

-- User can verify Log0
+- User can verify Logo
 - User can verify title
 - User can login with valid credentials
 - User can login with invalid credentials